akilm/MYTH-RV32I-core-akilm/README.md

 # RISC-V Processor Design with TL-Verilog

-<br/>This repository contains all the information needed to build your RISC-V pipelined core, which has support of base interger RV32I instruction format using TL-Verilog on makerchip platform.
+This repository contains all the information needed to build your RISC-V pipelined core, which has support of base interger RV32I instruction format using TL-Verilog on makerchip platform.
 The core was built during the MYTH (Microprocessor for you in thirty hours) Workshop conducted by Kunal Ghosh (VLSI System Design) and Steve Hoover (Redwood EDA) .
 The first two days was focussed on how an application written in higher level language (C, C++, JAVA, Python) communicates with the processor, details such as how a compiler / assembler works, interfaces between the Application layer --> OS and RTL, An introduction to RISC V ISA taught by Kunal Ghosh.
 Days 3-5 were all about Computer Architecture, RISCV ISA and Implementing a 3 stage pipelined RISCV Core on Makerchip IDE using TL-Verilog taught by Steve Hoover.

 # RISC V ISA